zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ### Retrieving The Driver

 Drivers in Zetta are distributed through the Node Package Manager - NPM.
 We'll be building a driver from scratch later in this recipe, but for now let's just pull this one off the shelf.
-In the Cloud9 IDE on yor Beaglebone, run this command:
+In the Cloud9 IDE on yor BeagleBone, run this command:

     zetta-security-system/$ npm install zetta-buzzer-bonescript-driver --save

 > Note the `--save` switch at the end of the command

 > **TIP**
-> Make sure you're in the right project folder on the beaglebone when you try to run this command.
+> Make sure you're in the right project folder on the BeagleBone when you try to run this command.
 The Cloud9 command prompt should look like this after you type in the command:
 > `root@beaglebone:/var/lib/cloud9/zetta-security-system/$ npm install zetta-buzzer-bonescript-driver --save`

 The driver you just downloaded represents a piezo buzzer in software.
 It's a state machine that is comprised of the `on`, `off` states.
 When `on` it will turn the buzzer on, and when `off` it will turn the buzzer off.
 The changes in state are represented by transitions.
 Transitions are functions in Zetta that are called when the state of an object changes.
 Our piezo element has `on`, `off`, and `beep` as transitions. `on` and `off` change to their corresponding states, and `beep` will swap the state from `off` to `on` and back again.